learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 7.2.
-What are associative arrays in javascript?
+## Q. What are associative arrays in javascript?

 Associative arrays are basically objects in JavaScript where indexes are replaced by user-defined keys.
 They do not have a length property like a normal array and cannot be traversed using a normal for loop.